Kamloops Indian Residential School: History

 What would become the Kamloops Indian Residential School was established in 1893, after initially opening on May 19, 1890, as the Kamloops Industrial School.
-The stated aim of the school was the acculturation of Indigenous children.
+The school was established as part of government policy of forced assimilation of Indigenous children.
 J.D.
 Ross of Kamloops was awarded the $10,000 contract to erect the initial set of industrial school buildings in April 1889.
-Three two-story wooden structures were the first buildings on the site, consisting of separate living quarters for boys and girls, and the school's teachers, along with classrooms and a recreation area.
+The first three two-story wooden structures had with separate living quarters for boys and girls and teachers, along with classrooms and a recreation area.

-Michel Hagan, the industrial school's first principal, resigned in 1892, at which time the government charged the Oblates of Mary Immaculate with running the school.
-Father Alphonse-Marie Carion was named principal of the school in March 1893, following Hagan's departure.
+After first principal Michel Hagan resigned in 1892, the government put the Oblates of Mary Immaculate in charge of the school.
+Father Alphonse-Marie Carion was named principal of the school in March 1893.
 In his 1896 annual report to the Department of Indian Affairs, Carion emphasized that the moral and religious training of students at the school was "the most important of all" and that school officials kept "constantly before their mind the object which the Government has in view in carrying on the industrial-schools, which is to civilize the Indians, to make them good, useful and lawabiding members of society."
 He remained principal of the school until 1916.

-In 1927, John Duplanil succeeded James Mcguire as principal of the school, following Maguire's appointment as curate of St. Patrick's Church in Lethbridge, Alberta.
+In 1927, John Duplanil succeeded James Mcguire as principal of the school, following Maguire's (McGuire's) appointment as curate of St. Patrick's Church in Lethbridge, Alberta.
 James Fergus O'Grady was named principal in 1939, following the departure of T. Kennedy.
-G.P.
-Dunlop took over as head of the school in 1958, relocating from a position at the Eugene Mission Indian School in Cranbrook, British Columbia.
+G. P. Dunlop took over as head of the school in 1958, relocating from a position at the Eugene Mission Indian School in Cranbrook, British Columbia.

-The school, located on the traditional territory of the Secwepemc (Secwépemcúl'ecw), continued as the Kamloops Indian Residential School until 1978.
+The school, located on the traditional territory of the Secwepemc (Secwépemcúl'ecw), continued to operate until 1978.
 The school was taken over by the federal government in 1969.
 During this time it operated as a residence for students attending other area schools until it permanently closed.

 The school was featured in the 1962 Christmas-themed film Eyes of the Children.
 Produced by George Robertson, the film followed 400 students as they prepared for Christmas and aired on the CBC on Christmas Day.
 Gerald Mathieu Moran worked there while the documentary was filmed.
 A boy's supervisor, he was charged in the 1990s with several dozen sex crimes committed at the Kamloops Indian Residential School.
 He pled guilty and spent three years in jail.
 A former student told a TRC hearing that another instructor would come into the girls' dorm at night with a flashlight and choose a girl to assault.